d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 This work laid the foundations of [Statistical Learning Theory](https://en.wikipedia.org/wiki/Statistical_learning_theory).

-In the *standard supervised learning setting*, which we have addressed up until now and will stick throughout most of this book, we assume that both the training data and the test data are drawn *independently* from *identical* distributions (commonly called the i.i.d. assumption).
+In the *standard supervised learning setting*, which we have addressed up until now and will stick with throughout most of this book, we assume that both the training data and the test data are drawn *independently* from *identical* distributions (commonly called the i.i.d. assumption).